xaukael/discord-speaking-status/README.md

 The streamkit tab must be opened from Foundry.
 You do this by clicking the 'Open Discrod Streamkit' button in the Game Access section of the settings tab.

 This must be done by each client/user.
-Discord Streamkit connects to the Discod Desktop Application, so this will not work with Discord instacnes in a browser.
+Discord Streamkit connects to the Discod Desktop Application, so this will not work with Discord instances in a browser.

 Outlines user character token and their user color marker in the players ui when they speak.